wilsonmar/Salesforce/README.md

 Before we get started, note that Salesforce as a company has several offerings (all SaaS in the cloud):

   * <a target="_blank" href="http://www.Salesforce.com/">Salesforce.com</a>
-    CRM (Customer Relationship Management) is categorized as a SaaS (Software as a Service) offering a complete package much like what Google Apps (Gmail), Zoho, and Quickbooks Online provides in a "multi-tenant" environment which serves many customers (tenants) on the same hardware.
+    CRM (Customer Relationship Management) -- the company's stock market symbol -- is categorized as a SaaS (Software as a Service) offering a complete package much like what Google Apps (Gmail), Zoho, and Quickbooks Online provides in a "multi-tenant" environment which serves many customers (tenants) on the same hardware.
     Salesforce also includes project management.